Werewolfke/AD-BlockList/README.md

 3. Click on the "DNS Blocklist" option.
 4. Select the "Add blocklist" file.
 5. Click "Add custom list".
-6. Paste the link that u are not when viewing the list as raw.
+6. Paste the link that u are on when viewing the list as raw.
 ```sh
 https://raw.githubusercontent.com/Werewolfke/AD-BlockList/main/BlockList%20v1.0.1.txt
 ```